Lighting and Rendering / Maya

 Reflection plane example

-For usage example, check out the following demo from the Asset Store: Light Probe.
+For usage example, check out the Light Probe demo (also available in the Asset Store).

 The new light probe object can be found inside the custom Verge3D shelf: